-Listed below is a selection of viruses that are of relevance to the indoor environment.
-They can contaminate the air and/or surfaces indoors and have the potential to cause serious illness.
+The viruses listed below are relevant to the indoor environment.
+These viruses can contaminate indoor air and/or surfaces, and have the potential to cause serious illness.
 This is not an exhaustive list.
 If you wish to test your product against a particular virus, please contact us to discuss feasibility.
-Surrogate viruses are used in place of viruses which cause severe infections such as SARS and MERS as detailed below.
+Surrogate viruses are used in place of viruses that cause severe infections as detailed below.

 Rhinovirus, part of the Picornoviridae family, is a small single-stranded RNA non-enveloped virus around 27 nm in diameter.
 Rhinovirus is among the most common viral infective agents in humans and accounts for more than 80% of common colds.
-The main route of transmission of Rhinovirus is via aerosols, droplets and by direct contact with infected individuals or via indirect contact from contaminated surfaces or fomites.
-At airmid healthgroup, Rhinovirus has been validated for use in virus removal studies based in the environmental test chamber or test duct and laboratory, depending on our clients' testing requirements.
+The main routes of transmission of Rhinovirus are via aerosols, droplets and by direct contact with infected individuals or via indirect contact from contaminated surfaces or fomites.
+At airmid healthgroup, Rhinovirus has been validated for use in virus removal studies based in the environmental test chamber or laboratory, depending on the testing requirements of our clients.

-Norovirus (formerly Norwalk agent), a single-stranded RNA non-enveloped virus 38-40 nm in diameter, is part of the Caliciviridae family.
-Norovirus is recognized as the cause of 90% of epidemic non-bacterial outbreaks of gastroenteritis around the world.
-Norovirus is highly contagious with multiple modes of transmission including via faecal-contaminated food or water, person-to-person contact, aerosol droplets or fomites.
+Norovirus is a single-stranded RNA non-enveloped virus 38-40 nm in diameter, is part of the Caliciviridae family.
+Commonly known as the vomiting bug, norovirus is recognised as the cause of 90% of epidemic non-bacterial outbreaks of gastroenteritis around the world.
+It is highly contagious with multiple modes of transmission including via faecal-contaminated food or water, person-to-person contact, aerosol droplets or fomites.
 It is relatively stable in the environment and is resistant to disinfectants.
-As Norovirus adapts well to cell culture, and owing to its contagious nature, surrogates of the virus are commonly used instead, such as Feline Calicivirus (FCV), also part of the Caliciviriadae family.
+As Norovirus does not adapt well to cell culture, and owing to its contagious nature, surrogates of the virus are commonly used.
+Feline Calicivirus (FCV), also part of the Caliciviriadae family is widely used as a surrogate for Norovirus.
 At airmid healthgeroup, FCV has been validated as a Norovirus surrogate for use in virus removal studies based in the environmental test chamber or test duct and laboratory, depending on our clients, testing requirements.